 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

 Big race day!
 Drive to Lhakang, a small Tibetan town built around the Lhakang Monastery, surrounded by high grasslands.
 Mt Zhakra majestically overlooks the mountains and green plains.
 Attend the horse festival above the town, with morning horse blessings and then spectacular races through the town, with long races, short sprints, and stunt races.
-(Tibetan family hotel, 3700m, 2 hour drive)
+Overnight at a Tibetan family hotel.
+3700m, 2 hour drive).

 Acclimatisation day.
 Ride 3 hours to Khampa Nomad Ecolodge, meet your horse, and prepare to enter the wilds.
-(3 hour ride, Ecolodge, 3800m)
+Overnight at the Ecolodge, 3800m.

 Ride and hike to Zhakra Turquoise Lake.
 Situated below stunning glaciers, this sacred lake is fed by a waterfall.
 We will do a traditional kora of the lake (a walk-around) and see the shrines and hermitages nearby.
 We will camp in the low valley below the lake.
-(5 hour ride, 1 hour walk.
-Bivouac at 3800m).
+5 hour ride, 1 hour walk, camp at 3800m.

 Ride back to Gyergo Nunnery via "Empty Valley", where we should pass some nomad camps.
 Arrive tired to Gyergo in time for afternoon chanting with nuns.
-(6 hour ride, nunnery hut, 3900m)
+Overnight at the basic nunnery homestay with a local family.
+6 hour ride, 3900m.

 Back in the saddle, ride up into the high nomad areas.
 Another lovely day on the horse to end at the home yak camp of our guides.
 We’ll watch as the herders bring in the animals, catch and tie the calves and do the evening milking.
 Opportunity for a homestay if you like, or just dinner in the black yak hair tents.
-(7 hour ride, camp near nomads, 4300 )
+Camp near the nomads if not staying at their camp.
+7 hour ride, 4300m.

 After the morning in the camps, trying yak milking, butter making and rope spinning, ride to Yibei Lake, a high sinkhole (cenote) lake.
 This is a short 3 hour ride across the high plateau where we will see many nomad camps dotted across the area.
-Yibei is a Great Lake for swimming, but cold!
-(3 hour ride, camping, 4450m)
+Yibei is a great lake for swimming, but cold!
+Camp overnight.
+3 hour ride, 4450m.

 Ride to a high lookout to the west, across wolf and gazelle country and the Lhagang plateau's highest area.
-Lunch at the lookout, at 4600m, with views of isolated hermitages nestled in mountains, after mountain, after mountain.
+Lunch at the lookout, at 4600m, with views of isolated hermitages nestled in mountain, after mountain, after mountain.
 Then drop down to see sacred Ragni Lake, home of lammergeier birds in cliffs and the site of many legends.
 Camp nearby.
-(5 hour ride, camping, 4200m)
+(5 hour ride, 4200m.

 Ride across the Lhagang Plateau's most populated nomadic area.
 Some years we happen upon a religious festival in this area.
 Arrive after lunch to high Genup Gompa, an old nomad temple, and then catch a car to Zhonglu Village, near Danba.
 Stay in a lovely renovated courtyard hotel here.
-(4 hour ride, 3 hour drive, hotel 3800m)
+4 hour ride, 3 hour drive, 3800m.

 Drive to Chengdu over Jia Jin Shan Pass, where the first Giant Panda was discovered.
 This is a lovely road that passes through pine forest, high mountains and then down into "Edge Tibetan" villages.
 This drive gives one a sense of the cultural continuum from Tibet into China proper, as well as rural China.
-(10-12 hour drive.
-BuddhaZen Hotel)
+10-12 hour drive, overnight at the BuddhaZen Hotel.

 A free day in Chengdu.
 Possible optional activities include visiting the Giant Panda Breeding Centre (which usually has babies in the summertime), the QingYangGong Daoist Temple and the Tibetan quarter.
-Last dinner with Sichuan Opera dinner theatre.
-(BuddhaZen Hotel)
+Last dinner and overnight at the BuddhaZen Hotel.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.